google/skia/site/user/api/SkPaint_Reference.md

 void setShader(sk_sp&lt;SkShader&gt; shader)
 </pre>

-Optional colors used when filling a path, such as a gradient.
+sets <a href="undocumented#Shader">Shader</a>, multiple drawing colors; gradientsOptional colors used when filling a path, such as a gradient.

 Sets <a href="undocumented#Shader">Shader</a> to <a href="#SkPaint_setShader_shader">shader</a>, decreasing <a href="undocumented#Reference_Count">Reference Count</a> of the previous <a href="undocumented#Shader">Shader</a>.
 Increments <a href="#SkPaint_setShader_shader">shader</a> <a href="undocumented#Reference_Count">Reference Count</a> by one.